daaronr/micro-giving-pub/osborne_rubinstein_notes/osborne_discuss_britt.md

 **Britt: Wow!
 Seems like behavioral economics play a vital role in microeconomics!**

 **Britt's question: In previous section, the authors said that they assume 'the individual is rational' ------ how can people prefer one thing but choose something else if they are rational?
-I though people w**
+I thought an individual chooses an alternative that is best according to her preference relation over the set of possible alternatives?**

 > then their corresponding choice functions differ.